dtenenba/oncoscape_algorithm_wrapper/README.md

 ## Smoke Testing

-`smoker.py` is a program that generates input to the PLSR wrapper and then runs the wrapper with that input and tells you the result (success or failure; warnings) and the time it took to run.
+`smoker.py` is a program that generates input to the algorithm wrapper and then runs the wrapper with that input and tells you the result (success or failure; warnings) and the time it took to run.

-**TODO**: Make this program support PCA as well.

 If no parameters are specified, the input generated is totally random, but you can specify all aspects of the input, or just some of them.